'Loophole' excuses WHO officials accused of misconduct

 “These repeated instances of sexual assault, and arguably worse, its cover-up, are grossly intolerable,” said Columbia University’s Redlener.
 “It’s possible this Ngandu case didn’t technically break WHO’s policy, but there is policy and then there is morality and ethics,” he said.
 “There’s something deeply uncomfortable about what happened here.”

-During the Ebola epidemic, Tedros travelled to Congo 14 times to personally oversee WHO’s response.
+During the Ebola epidemic, Tedros travelled to Congo 14 times to personally oversee the WHO’s response.

 “At a minimum, Tedros should promise and deliver a major overhaul on policies and accountability,” Redlener said.
 “There might even be an expectation that he failed in his responsibilities and should therefore resign.”